 When I called the insurance company to inform me of my decision, they warned me about the penalties that I would have to pay and how I may not ever get such a high rate.

 I was taking the money and opening a Roth IRA.

 If you're young and don't mind some fluctuation in your investments, it's hard for me to make the case that an annuity makes sense.
 Especially now since interest ratess are so much lower.

-Now, if you absolutely hate the market and you love everything about the word, “Guaranteed”, then annuities might be right up your alley.
+Now, if you absolutely hate the market and you love everything about the word, “Guaranteed”, then annuities might be right up your alley and we can help you obtain quotes for different annuity plans to best meet your needs.
 Just remember that annuities are a long-term investment so educate yourself on what you are putting your money into.